jmicko/coinbot/docs/ROADMAP.md

 - Add a way to run the server without starting bot loops or Coinbase websocket loops.
 - Add a mock/no-op Coinbase client mode for UI and database development.
 - Make startup logs clearly show database name, maintenance mode, and whether trading loops are active.
+- Add explicit portfolio awareness to sync/reorder logic now that dev can use a dedicated Coinbase portfolio.
+- Use Coinbase portfolio breakdown as the Coinbase-side available-funds baseline, while still subtracting local DB-only order commitments.

 ## P1: Tests And Verification